akirk/playground-step-library/docs/README.md

 - [`setTT4Homepage`](steps/setTT4Homepage.md) - Set the homepage for the twentytwentyfour theme.
 - [`showAdminNotice`](steps/showAdminNotice.md) - Show an admin notice in the dashboard.
 - [`skipWooCommerceWizard`](steps/skipWooCommerceWizard.md) - When running WooCommerce, don't show the wizard.
-- [`generateProducts`](steps/generateProducts.md) - Generate WooCommerce products and other data using the WC Smooth Generator plugin (automatically installs WooCommerce and the generator plugin)
-- [`blockExamples`](steps/blockExamples.md) - Creates a post with all block examples from registered blocks
-- [`debug`](steps/debug.md) - Configure WordPress debug settings and optionally install Query Monitor plugin.
 - [`activatePlugin`](steps/activatePlugin.md) - Activate an already installed plugin.
 - [`activateTheme`](steps/activateTheme.md) - Activate an already installed theme.
 - [`cp`](steps/cp.md) - Copy a file or directory.